Continuous deployment

 GitHub Action: continuous-deploy-fingerprint

-Expo provides a GitHub Action called continuous-deploy-fingerprint to provide CI/CD for a React Native project.
-It dictates that every JS change (update) is deployed to all compatible builds over-the-air, and new builds are created when the runtime changes.
+Expo provides the continuous-deploy-fingerprint GitHub Action to continuously deploy React Native projects that use the fingerprint runtime version policy.
+It deploys every JS change as an EAS Update to all compatible builds over-the-air, and new builds are automatically created using EAS Build when a runtime change is detected.

 Fingerprint runtime versioning